-79 Source: LLNL August 2021.
+84 Source: LLNL August 2021.
 Data is based on DOE/EIA SEDS (2019).
 If this information or a reproduction of it is used, credit must be given to the Lawrence Livermore National Laboratory on the Department of Energy, under whose auspices the work was performed.
 Distributed electricity represents only retail electricity sales and does not include self-generation.
 EIA reports consumption of renewable resources (i.e., hydro, wind, geothermal and solar) for electricity in BTU-equivalent values by assuming a typical fossil fuel plant heat rate.
 The efficiency of electricity production is calculated as the total retail electricity delivered divided by the primary energy input into electricity generation.
 End use efficiency is estimated as 0.65% for the residential sector, 0.65% for the commercial sector, 0.49% for the industrial sector, and 0.21% for the transportation sector.
 Totals may not equal sum of components due to independent rounding errors.
 LLNL-MI-410527

-Figure A-2: Estimated Nevada Energy-Related Carbon Dioxide Emissions in 2018: 37.9 MMTCO2e80
+Figure B-2: Estimated Nevada Energy-Related Carbon Dioxide Emissions in 2018: 37.9 MMTCO2e85 Nevada Energy-related Carbon Dioxide Emissions in 2018: 37.9 million metric tons